anishvincent05/The_Tech_Academy_Basic_C-Sharp_Projects/README.md

 ## Car Insurance

-Car Insurance is software that evaluate eligibility of customer .
+Car Insurance is software that evaluate eligibility of customer and quotes for easch customer

+## Code First Student

+Code First student is a approach to Entity Framework which Code will be crated first and generate database based on code.